© (c) Simon / Adobe Stock - stock.adobe.com

 Zeppelin Museum Friedrichshafen

-A Zeppelin flight over Lake Constance is one of the most unique experiences in Friedrichshafen and combines aviation history with breathtaking views.
-The iconic white airship gently lifts off from Friedrichshafen Airport and slowly climbs to an altitude of around 300 meters, offering spectacular views of Lake Constance, surrounding towns, and on clear days even the distant Alps.
+A ZEPPELINFLUG (Zeppelin flight) over Lake Constance is a unique experience found in Friedrichshafen which combines both aviation history and breathtaking views.
+The iconic white airship gently lifts off from Friedrichshafen Airport slowly climbing to an altitude of around 300 meters, offering spectacular views of Lake Constance, the surrounding towns, and on clear days even the distant Alps.
 During the quiet and smooth flight, passengers are free to move around the cabin, watch the pilot at work, or simply relax while enjoying the scenery from above.
 Those who prefer to stay on the ground can visit the Zeppelin Museum Friedrichshafen, which offers a fascinating insight into the history of the famous airships.
 With more than 1,500 original exhibits, historic audio recordings, films, and photographs, as well as a partial reconstruction of the legendary LZ 129 Hindenburg, the museum vividly presents the development of rigid airships and Friedrichshafen’s important role in international aviation history.

 UNESCO WORLD HERITAGE SITE